 - This guide from the Northern Territory government on growing snake beans at home is excellent.

-- You can buy snake beans seeds direct from Mr. Fothergill’s website, who I suspect is not actually a real person but seems an awfully nice bloke anyway.
+- You can buy snake beans seeds direct from Mr. Fothergill’s website, who I suspect is not actually a real person but seems an awfully nice bloke anyway, judging from the picture on the packet.